Khaja-nawaz/Devops-Journey/README.md

 # Devops-Journey
-This repository tracks my journey to becoming a DevOps/Cloud Engineer.
+This repository tracks my journey to becoming a DevOps Engineer.
 I’ll be sharing projects, automation scripts, and learnings here
 Start  🗓️ Date: April 14, 2025